briandgomez/Study/Security+/Security Architecture.md

     - They're difficult to manage and to protect because of many diverse systems
     - Centralized setups are easier to manage but means there is a single point of failure

-- Organizations are moving from VMs to containers because container have better security and easier to manage
+- Organizations are moving from VMs to containers because containers have better security and easier to manage
 ![alt text](image-15.png)

 - <u>Internet of Things (IoT)</u>: physical devices that are integrated with a network (i.e. sensors, Fitbit, etc.)

 - <u>Supervisory Control and Data Acquisition</u>: lets technicians sit in a centralized control  room, monitor the status of the pieces of equipment and make changes and modification without having to physically visit every piece of equipment
 ![alt text](image-16.png)

 - <u>Real Time Operating System (RTOS)</u>: OS designed to process data immediately as it comes in with little delay (i.e. braking system in a car)

-- <u>Embedded Systems</u>: hardware and software designed for a specific function (i.e. smart watches)
+- <u>Embedded Systems</u>: A device created to a very specific task within a larger mechanical or electrical system (i.e. smartwatches, medical devices)

 # Infrastructure Considerations
 1. Availability
-    - Its a factor since you want users to be able to access whatever they whenever they want
+    - Its a factor since you want users to be able to access whatever they want whenever they want

 2. Resiliency
     - Will be tested once something happens.
 Its referred to as mean time to repair

-3. Money is
+3. Cost
     - Always a factor to consider.
     - Installation, maintenance, replacements, or tax implications affect cost.